underscoreio/essential-scala/src/pages/sequencing/functions.md

 ~~~
 </div>

-Is `fold` more convenient to use in pattern matching or polymorpic situations?
+Is it more convenient to rewrite methods in terms of `fold` if they were implemented using pattern matching or polymorphic?
 What does this tell us about the best use of `fold`?

 <div class="solution">
 When using `fold` in polymorphic implementations we have a lot of duplication; the polymorphic implementations without `fold` were simpler to write.
-The polymorpic implementations benefited from `fold` as we remove the duplication in the pattern matching.
+The pattern matching implementations benefited from `fold` as we remove the duplication in the pattern matching.

 In general `fold` makes a good interface for users *outside* the class, but not necessarily for use *inside* the class.
 </div>

-Why can't we write our `double` method in terms of `fold`.
-Why not?
+Why can't we write our `double` method in terms of `fold`?
 Is it feasible we could if we made some change to `fold`?

 <div class="solution">
 The types tell us it won't work. `fold` returns an `Int` and `double` returns an `IntList`.
 However the general structure of `double` is captured by `fold`.
 This is apparent if we look at them side-by-side: